-University School of Milwaukee is pleased to recognize decades of outstanding athletic tradition by inducting former Milwaukee Country Day School (MCDS), Milwaukee Downer Seminary (MDS), Milwaukee University School (MUS), and University School of Milwaukee (USM) athletes, coaches, teams, and distinguished athletic program contributors to its Athletic Hall of Fame.
-The Athletic Hall of Fame has been established to forever commemorate a long legacy of exceptional performance and contribution by former USM and predecessor school athletes, coaches, teams, and distinguished contributors, and to recognize the important role of athletics within the culture of the School.
+University School of Milwaukee is pleased to recognize decades of outstanding athletic tradition by inducting former Milwaukee Country Day School (MCDS), Milwaukee Downer Seminary (MDS), Milwaukee University School (MUS), and University School of Milwaukee (USM) student athletes, coaches, teams, and distinguished athletic program contributors to its Athletic Hall of Fame.
+The Athletic Hall of Fame has been established to forever commemorate a long legacy of exceptional performance and contribution by former USM and predecessor school athletes, coaches, teams, and distinguished contributors, and to recognize the important role of athletics within the culture of the school.
 We are excited to announce that the next USM Athletic Hall of Fame induction ceremony will take place on Saturday, Oct.
 12, 2019.
 This special ceremony will be part of the University School homecoming celebration.
 Please check back soon for additional information on the induction ceremony.
 The inaugural USM Athletic Hall of Fame Class was inducted at a special ceremony on October 1, 2016.
 Nomination Process

 Athletic Hall of Fame classes will be selected every three years by a committee of alumni, the current Athletic Director, and current/former faculty and coaches.